ZcashFoundation/GrantProposals-2018Q2/README.md

 ## Progress Reports

 Funded projects will be required to submit **periodic progress reports every month** to the [general Zcash Foundation mailing list.](https://lists.z.cash.foundation/mailman/listinfo/general), and **a more comprehensive report 6 months after receiving funding**—for the sake of transparency, ease of locating products, and evaluating future proposals from the same proposers.
-Additionally, at the *Zcash Foundation Grant Review Committe's* discretion, funding may not be fully granted until successful completion of initial progress reports.
+Additionally, at the *Zcash Foundation Grant Review Committee's* discretion, funding may not be fully granted until successful completion of initial progress reports.

 ## Payment